marcbln/ai-git-summarize/README.md

 - Nemotron 70B
 - And many more...

-Use `git-summarize --list-models` to see all available models.
+Use `ai-git --list-models` to see all available models.

 ## Configuration